 The media make perfection tempting, so it’s easy to strive for it.
 You could hire an airbrush artist to follow you around, or you could take Gerard Way’s advice and look beyond imperfections.

-Since we all love quotes (and since I’m curating hundreds of them for my Inspiring Happiness Quotes page), here are a few quotes and lyrics from former My Chemical Romance frontman Gerard Way.
+Since everyone loves quotes (and I’m curating hundreds of them for my Inspiring Happiness Quotes page), here are a few quotes and lyrics from My Chemical Romance frontman Gerard Way.

 Look Beyond Imperfections

 Happiness shouldn’t depend on anything external.
 If you think you’ll be happy only when you get something, become something, go somewhere or meet someone, you’ll be disappointed.
-You may experience some pleasure when you get, become, go or meet what you think you need.
+You may experience some pleasure when you receive, become, go, or fulfill what you think you need.
 That’s pleasure, not happiness.